tomhendra/peronsal-site/README.md

 ## TODO

-- Refactor Button component to export `Button` / `Link` / `A` components separately & use proper extended types e.g. `extends React.ButtonHTMLAttributes<HTMLButtonElement>` etc. (there is a bug where using the type attribute on Button causes a type error) - See [this blog post](https://fettblog.eu/typescript-react-extending-jsx-elements/) for reference.
+- Refactor Button component to export `Button` / `Link` / `A` components separately & use proper extended types e.g. `extends React.ButtonHTMLAttributes<HTMLButtonElement>` etc. (there is a bug where using the type attribute on Button causes a type error.
+See [this blog post](https://fettblog.eu/typescript-react-extending-jsx-elements/) for reference.
 - Remove padding / border-radius (and more?) in Button component `link` styles
-- Replace Header, Mobile, Tab and Footer navigation with Link from Button component
+- Replace Header, Mobile, Tab and Footer navigation (and any others) with Link exported from Button component
 - Handle form submissions - See [Remix docs](https://remix.run/docs/en/v1/guides/data-writes) - & investigate whether there is anything specific to Cloudflare Workers to be concerned about.
+- Refactor: Export component links functions as `ComponentNameLinks` for faster imports into routes... since Remix is a compiler it shouldn't make a difference ?!
 - Abstract Hero into a component if there is commonality with project hero section
-- Export component links functions as ComponentNameLinks for faster imports... since Remix is a compiler it shouldn't make a difference ??